-XII.
-ACCURACY ASSESSMENTS
+X. RECORDS ACCURACY ASSESSMENTS

-CMS estimates that at least 99 percent of the information in the systems of records cited in Section V.A.2 are accurate based on their operational experience.
+CMS estimates that at least 99 percent of the information in the systems of records cited in Section V. A.2 is accurate based on CMS' operational experience.

-SSA does not have an accuracy assessment specific to the data elements listed in Attachment C. However, SSA conducts periodic, statistically valid, stewardship (payment accuracy) reviews, in which the benefits or payments listed in this agreement are included as items available for review and correction.
-SSA quality reviewers interview the selected Old Age Survivors Disability Insurance beneficiaries/recipients and redevelop the non-medical factors of eligibility to determine whether the payment was correct.
-Based on the available study results, we have a reasonable assurance that SSA's accuracy assumptions of a 95 percent confidence level for the monthly benefits or payments listed in this agreement FY 2020 Title II Payment Accuracy Report, August 2021).
+SSA does not have an accuracy assessment specific to the data elements listed in Attachment C. However, SSA conducts periodic, statistically valid, stewardship

+(payment accuracy) reviews, in which the benefits or payments are included as items available for review and correction.
+SSA quality reviewers interview the selected Old Age Survivors Disability Insurance beneficiaries/recipients and redevelop the nonmedical factors of eligibility to determine whether the payment was correct.
+Based on the available study results, we have a reasonable assurance that SSA's accuracy assumptions of a 95 percent confidence level for the monthly benefits or payments listed in this Agreement FY 2022 Title II Payment Accuracy Report, August 2023).
 Both SSA and CMS agree to work collaboratively to explore ways to assure the timeliness and accuracy of the data provided for the matching program.

-XIII.
+XI.
 COMPTROLLER GENERAL ACCESS

-The Government Accountability Office (Comptroller General) may have access to all SSA and CMS data it deems necessary in order to monitor or verify compliance with this agreement.
+The Government Accountability Office (Comptroller General) may have access to all SSA and CMS data it deems necessary in order to monitor or verify compliance with this Agreement.

-XIV.
-REIMBURSEMENT
+XII.
+REIMBURSEMENT/FUNDING

-All work performed by CMS in accordance with this agreement is performed on a reimbursable basis, as authorized under the Economy Act of 1932, as amended (31 U.S.C. § 1535).
+All work performed by CMS in accordance with this Agreement is performed on a reimbursable basis, as authorized under the Economy Act of 1932, as amended (31 U.S.C. § 1535).
 Billing is for the actual cost of providing data to SSA.
 Billing will be at least quarterly, and may be monthly during the last quarter of the fiscal year.
 Actual costs may be higher or lower than the estimate.
-SSA will transfer funds to CMS, in the form of progress or periodic payments, on at least a quarterly basis to support CMS's activities under this agreement.
-Transfers of funds will be by Intra-Governmental Payment and Collection (IPAC) system.
+SSA will transfer funds to CMS, in the form of progress or periodic payments, on at least a quarterly basis to support CMS's activities under this Agreement.
+CMS will collect funds from SSA by means of the Intra-Governmental Payment and Collection (IPAC) system or through Treasury's G-Invoicing system which will generate an IPAC, sufficient to reimburse CMS for the costs it has incurred for performing services through the date of billing.
 The SSA Interagency Agreement (IAA) number should appear on all IPAC submissions.

 At least quarterly, but no later than 30 days after an accountable event, CMS must provide SSA with a performance report (e.g., billing statement) that details all work performed to date.
-Additionally, at least quarterly, the parties will reconcile balances related to revenue and expenses for work performed under this agreement.
+Additionally, at least quarterly, the parties will reconcile balances related to revenue and expenses for work performed under this Agreement.

-This agreement does not create an obligation of funds.
-The parties create an obligation of funds only by execution of a Form SSA-429, Interagency Agreement Data Sheet (when required by SSA), FS Form-7600A, and FS Form-7600B.
-Accordingly, accompanying this agreement is an executed Form SSA-429, FS Form-7600A, and Form-7600B that obligates funds for SSA to pay CMS for services under this agreement in FY 2022.
-Since this agreement spans multiple fiscal years, SSA will prepare a new FS Form-7600A and FS Form-7600B at the beginning of each succeeding fiscal year during which CMS will incur costs for the performance of services provided under this agreement.
+This Agreement does not create an obligation of funds.
+The Parties create an obligation of funds only by execution of FS 7600A and FS 7600B.
+Accordingly, accompanying this Agreement is an executed FS 7600A and FS 7600B that obligates funds for SSA to pay CMS for services under this Agreement.
+Since this Agreement spans multiple fiscal years, SSA will prepare a new FS 7600A and FS 7600B at the beginning of each succeeding fiscal year during which CMS will incur costs for the performance of services provided under this Agreement.
 Each party will sign such form on or before the commencement of the applicable fiscal year.
-Both parties must approve an amended Form SSA-429 (when required by SSA), FS Form 7600A, and FS Form-7600B if actual costs exceed the estimated cost.
-SSA's obligation to pay for services performed in fiscal years beyond FY 2022 is subject to the availability of funds.
+Both parties must approve an amended FS 7600A and FS 7600B if actual costs exceed the estimated cost.
+SSA's obligation to pay for services performed beyond fiscal year 2024 is subject to the availability of funds.

-XV.
+XIII.
 DISPUTE RESOLUTION

-Disputes related to this agreement will be resolved in accordance with instructions provided in the Treasury Financial Manual Volume I, Part 2, Chapter 4700, Appendix 5, "Intragovernmental Transactions Guide."
+Disputes related to this Agreement will be resolved in accordance with instructions provided in the Treasury Financial Manual Volume I, Part 2, Chapter 4700, Appendix 5, "Intragovernmental Transactions Guide."